Representations of quasiprojective groups, Flat connections and Transversely projective foliations: Structure

 where $D$ is our connected component of the irregular divisor, and $E$ is a divisor disjoint from $D$ and contained in $\vert(\mathcal H)_\infty\vert$.
 After splitting $E=E_+-E_-$ with $E_+$ and $E_-$ effective, we know that $E_+$ and $E_-$ have non positive self-intersection by Hodge index Theorem.
 On the other hand, the equality

 forces each term, {\it a priori} $\le0$, to be zero.
 Finally, again by Hodge index Theorem, $E_+$ and $E_-$ must be disjoint and have Chern classes proportional to the Chern class of $D$.
-We can apply Theorem \ref{T:Neeman} to produce a fibration.
+We can apply Theorem \ref{T:Totarobis} to produce a fibration.

-We have just proved, in the case monodromy is abelian and infinite, that $D$ is fiber of a holomorphic fibration $f:S\to C$.
+We have just proved, in the case monodromy is abelian and infinite, that $D$ is fiber of a holomorphic fibration $f:S\to C$ (we keep the same notation as for the $C^{\infty}$-fibration).
 It remains to show that the Riccati foliation $\mathcal H$ factors.
 When the monodromy is trivial along a generic fiber of $f$, this clearly follows from Proposition \ref{P:pullRiccati}.
 If not, we have infinite monodromy along fibers and, by looking at a fiber close to $D$, we must be in case (1) of Proposition \ref{P:monodromia irregular}.
-In particular, the monodromy takes values in $\C^*$, i.e. has two fixed points.
-Over each fiber, we have exactly two sections of the $\P^1$-bundle $P$ that are invariant by the Riccati foliation $\mathcal H$.
-The sections are tangent to the Riccati foliation $\mathcal H$ and also to the pull-back to $P$ of the foliation defined by the fibration.
+In particular, there is a $2$-section of the $\P^1$-bundle $P$ that are invariant by the Riccati foliation $\mathcal H$.
+In fact, since the monodromy is torsion-free, we are in the split case: the $2$-section splits into two disjoint sections.
+These two sections are tangent to the Riccati foliation $\mathcal H$ and also to the pull-back to $P$ of the foliation defined by the fibration.
 We obtain two curves in the Hilbert scheme of $P$.
-Since tangency to foliations define closed subscheme of the Hilbert scheme, these two curves have Zariski closure of dimension one (recall that over each fiber of $f$ we have exactly two sections of $P$).
+Since tangency to $\mathcal H$ imposes a closed condition on the Hilbert scheme of $P$, these two curves have Zariski closure of dimension one (recall that over each fiber of $f$ we have exactly two sections of $P$).
 Thus they spread two surfaces, sections of $P$, which are invariant by $\mathcal H$.
-After birational bundle transformation, we can assume $P=S\times\P^1_z$ (the trivial bundle) with the two sections $\{z=0\}$ and $\{z=\infty\}$.
-Then the Riccati $1$-form $\Omega=dz+\alpha z^2+\beta z+\gamma$ defining $\mathcal H$ satisfies $\alpha=\gamma=0$ and integrability condition shows that $\frac{\Omega}{z}$ is closed, contradiction.
+By Lemma \ref{lem:MultisectionH}, $\mathcal H$ is defined by a closed $1$-form, contradiction.